AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 **Action-Condition** In this construct, a rule first defines an action to trigger followed by conditions for evaluation.
 Another variation of this construct is action-condition-alternate action, which also defines an alternate action to trigger if the condition returns False.

 The Show, Hide, Enable, Disable, Set Value Of, and Validate rule types in rule editor enforce the action-condition rule construct.
-By default, the alternate action for Show is Hide and for Enable is Disable, and vice versa.
+By default, the alternate action for Show is Hide and for Enable is Disable, and the opposite way.
 You cannot change the default alternate action.

 >[!NOTE]
 >